bruhmeme1234/Acer-Aspire-5-A514-52G-EFI/README.md

 - If the Hackintosh failed and you wiped the WIndows partition, it's not my fault.
 So don't blame me if something terrible happened.
 - Some of the kext might be outdated so if you encounter some driver problem, try updating the kext.
 - If you expirence some problem on your headphone jack, please download ComboJack: https://github.com/hackintosh-stuff/ComboJack
+- On the past EFI, there's a kext for Intel Wireless and Bluetooth.
+On the last update I removed every Intel Wireless and Bluetooth kext because I don't need anymore.
+You can always add it again.
+If you have Intel Network Card